fgauna12/fgauna12.github.io/_posts/2019-11-28-a-parallel-idea.md

 And it dawned on me.
 Pushing towards daily blog posts is already changing my habits and mindset.

-How much _more_ would culture and habits change at an **organization** that committed to deploy to production daily?
+How much _more_ would culture and habits change at an **organization** that committed to deploy to production daily?<br>
-[Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_1?keywords=accelerate&qid=1574946065&sr=8-1) and State of DevOps Report show us that elite/high-performing organizations deploy to production daily.
+[_Accelerate_](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_1?keywords=accelerate&qid=1574946065&sr=8-1) and State of DevOps Report show us that elite/high-performing organizations deploy to production daily.